 “Many cats form close attachments to their feline housemates and can be quite in tune with their emotional and physical state,” Arden says.
 Whether your cat is excessively grooming or not, other cats in the house could pick up on their change in health.
 “Other cats might spend more time in close proximity to them and groom them more frequently.”

-According to Young-Williams Animal Center, it’s not true that a cat’s saliva has healing powers.
-Despite popular belief, a cat’s mouth is full of harmful bacteria (like all mouths!) that could cause an infection.
+Despite popular belief that a cat’s saliva has healing properties, the feline mouth is also full of harmful bacteria that could cause an infection.
 Plus, those comb-like hairs on a cat’s tongue could easily reopen a healing wound.
 So, discourage your cat or other cats from licking wounds.

-“Being aware of your cats’ baseline behavior to recognize any behavioral changes is an important part of identifying possible health issues that warrant contacting your veterinarian,” Arden adds.
+“Being aware of your cats’ baseline behaviour to recognise any behavioural changes is an important part of identifying possible health issues that warrant contacting your veterinarian,” Arden adds.

 6. Grooming Redirects Aggression

 “Cats being cats, I suppose they’re dominant over humans,” Dale jokes.
 But “when cats allogroom people, they are not expressing dominance.”
 However, if you live in a multi-cat household as I do, then you might have noticed one cat always licking the other.
 So, do cats lick each other to show dominance?

 “Cat-to-cat relationships are very complex,” Dale says.
 “It depends on context.”

 Some sure-fire signs that your clowder (a group of cats) is struggling with hierarchical dominance include true aggression, marking territory, and blocking other cats from accessing the food bowl.
 Sure, household cats may allogroom to establish and maintain hierarchy, Arden says, but it’s more likely these cats are actually avoiding serious conflicts.
 And allogrooming is to thank in these situations.
 Here’s how it works: